nova93/owlbear-coordinates-notes/README.md

-# Owlbear Coordinates Notes
+# Owlbear Rodeo Grid Notes

 An Owlbear Rodeo extension which allows you to write notes for grid location.
-The notes are currently saved to a local SQLite database.
+The notes will be saved to `localStorage`

 To run the app you will need to first install [Bun.sh](https://bun.sh/):